-32These laborers form the perfectly competitive intermediate good sector which firms employ in the production of final goods.
+&lt;sup>34These laborers form the perfectly competitive intermediate good sector which firms employ in the production of final goods.
 Labor is immobile internationally.

-33The specification of the utility function is similar to the one proposed by Crozet, Head, and Mayer (2011).
+&lt;sup>35The specification of the utility function is similar to the one proposed by Crozet, Head, and Mayer (2011).

-$^{^{34}}$ The homogeneous sector acts as the numeraire, allowing me to abstract away from wage equalization concerns across regions.

-35The specification of the utility function follows Hallak (2006), Crozet, Head, and Mayer (2011) and Demir (2012).
+&lt;sup>36The homogeneous sector acts as the numeraire, allowing me to abstract away from wage equalization concerns across regions.
+The specification of the utility function follows Hallak (2006), Crozet, Head, and Mayer (2011) and Demir (2012).

-Here, μ denotes the budget share devoted to differentiated goods, γ_j denotes the intensity of consumer preferences for vertical quality differentiation in region j (assumed to be monotonically increasing in consumer income), Ω is the set of available varieties of the differentiated good, $q{ij}(\omega)$ denotes quantity of variety ω consumed, $s(\omega)$ is a quantity-augmenting measure of final good quality of the variety ω , and $a{ij}(\cdot)$ are destination j-specific demand parameters which capture country-level deviations in utility relative to the firm-level $s(\omega)$.36 Firm-destination demand shocks allow the model to accommodate the fact that two firms with the same observed quality, s, may differ in the amounts exported to the same country.37
+income), $\Omega$ is the set of available varieties of the differentiated good, $q{ij}(\omega)$ denotes quantity of variety $\omega$ consumed, $s(\omega)$ is a quantity-augmenting measure of final good quality of the variety $\omega$ , and $a{ij}(\cdot)$ are destination j-specific demand parameters which capture country-level deviations in utility relative to the firm-level $s(\omega)$ .
+Firm-destination demand shocks allow the model to accommodate the fact that two firms with the same observed quality, s, may differ in the amounts exported to the same country.